 When two secants of a circle intersect each other at a point outside the circle, there becomes an intersecting relationship between those two line segments.

 If PQ and RS are the intersecting secants of the given circle then ( P + Q).
 Q = (R + S) .S

 How do you find the secant of a circle?

 Secant intersects the circle exactly at two points.
 The measure of an angle formed by a tangent and a secant or two secants or two tangents which intersect outside the circle is one half the positive difference of the measures of the intercepted arcs.

 Difference between a secant and a chord

 A part of a line between the two endpoints is called a line segment.
-A line which touches the circle at two points is called a chord and a line which intersects the circle at two points.

 Register at BYJU’S to learn more on other mathematical topics in a fun and engaging way.